Conflux-Chain/conflux-documentation/docs/general/conflux-basics/glossary.md

 [Conflux Scan](https://confluxscan.io/) is the official blockchain explorer for the Conflux network.
 It provides a user-friendly, details-driven interface for users to view, confirm, and inspect transactions and contracts on the Conflux network.
 With Conflux Scan, users can track the status of their transactions, view the balance of their accounts, explore smart contracts, and much more.

 ### 10. **Consensus Algorithm**
 A consensus algorithm is a process in computer science used to achieve agreement on a single data value among distributed processes or systems.
-In the context of blockchain, it's used to agree on the validity of transactions.
+In the context of blockchain, it's used to agree on the (total) order of transactions.
 Conflux uses a unique consensus algorithm based on a Tree-Graph structure, which allows for high throughput and low latency in large-scale decentralized networks.

 ### 11. **DAG (Directed Acyclic Graph)**
 In the context of Conflux, DAG is used to represent the block structure of the Conflux network.
 Unlike traditional blockchain systems that follow a linear chain, Conflux forms a DAG structure of blocks, allowing for multiple blocks to be produced concurrently.
 This structure is key to Conflux's ability to achieve high throughput and low latency.